Struggling readers need precisely what good readers receive—lots of high-success reading experiences.

 Ways into Whole-Class Lessons

 Often, many students lose out on whole-class lessons.
 It is over their heads or the pace is too fast for them to keep up for some reason or another.
 Some of our struggling readers often require a bit more scaffolding for some lessons or access to a visual that they can revisit.
 They need more than one experience with a new idea to build understanding.
 I’ve found that visuals in a notebook are helpful, but I have also thought that front-loading students in small groups or conferring helps.
 For years, I used conferring and small-group time to intervene with students who didn’t understand things we had learned as a whole class, but I’ve started to use that time to teach a bit before a concept hits a minilesson.
 I have found that if I meet with a small group about theme a few times before we hit that idea in minilessons, the children from the group are comfortable with the idea and more confident about engaging in the lesson.

 Time to Read Books That Are Not “Just Right”

 My youngest daughter read one page of a Junie B. Jones book every night at bedtime for months in first grade.
 The book was much too hard for her, and it took a great deal of work every single night for her to get through it.
 I’d listen from my room next door as she would read aloud to herself, and I could hear the struggle.
 The book wasn’t just right for her, and she knew it.
-But she also knew she could work through it a bit at a time.
+But she also knew she could work through it a little at a time.
 This was a milestone of her reading life as she spent a bit of time each day stretching beyond her comfort level but not at the expense of books she could enjoy more.